 Motorhomes, like passenger vehicles, should have their tires rotated at intervals recommended by the tire manufacturer.
 These tires are driving, turning, and managing the different aspects of the road.
 Keeping your motorhome tires balanced and rotated will not only extend the life of the tires, but it will also improve safety, increase fuel efficiency, and provide a smoother ride.

 In the case of flat spots on your travel trailer tires, the flat areas should smooth out after just a couple of miles of pulling your camper.
-Rotating your travel trailer tires will not do anything to remedy this.
+Rotating the tires on your camper will not do anything to remedy this.
 Towing your camper regularly will keep the tires soft and more supple.

 If you notice unusual wear on your camper tires, you may have an underlying issue that needs to be addressed.